 - about the U.S. Supreme Court's opportunity last spring to provide marriage equality to LGBT couples

-- with an Op-Ed supporting all Passaic County residents' right to vote without intimidation
+- with an Op-Ed supporting all Passaic County residents' right to vote without intimidation, and

 To see more of what I've said this year, and follow my future public remarks, please "like" my Facebook page.

-As a Board, my colleagues and I also joined a bipartisan effort by many counties, to challenge Governor Christie's plan to hold an unnecessary extra election for U.S. Senate at a cost of $24+ million.
-In part because of that pressure, the State committed to reimburse Passaic County $1.7 million, and repay other counties as well.
+As a Board, my colleagues and I also joined a bipartisan effort by many counties, to challenge Governor Christie's plan to hold an unnecessary extra election for U.S. Senate at a cost of $24+ million in 2013.
+In part because of that pressure, the State committed to reimburse Passaic County its $1.7 million cost for the extra election, and repay other counties as well.